MoisesDaMata/wazuh-bruteforce-detection-lab/README.md

 - Full system compromise

 Early detection by SIEM is critical to prevent escalation.
+## Recommended Mitigation

+The following mitigation actions are recommended to prevent or reduce brute force attacks:

+- Block the attacker IP address at the firewall
+- Enable account lockout policy after multiple failed login attempts
+- Enable Multi-Factor Authentication (MFA)
+- Restrict RDP access to trusted IP addresses only
+- Monitor authentication logs continuously using SIEM

+These measures significantly reduce the risk of unauthorized access.
 ## Skills Demonstrated

 This project demonstrates practical SOC analyst skills including: